Owners are responsible for making sure that their animal’s welfare needs are met. This includes providing:

 Report animal cruelty

 The National Equine Welfare Council (NEWC) works to protect horses, ponies, donkeys and mules.
-You should contact NEWC if you think that a horse or pony is in distress and needs help.
+You should contact the NEWC if you think that a horse or pony is in distress and needs help (external website).

 You can contact us to report cruelty to livestock.